 3) Extract the Image to a folder (You need WinRAR for extraction and extracted size is Approx 9.4GB).
 Make sure extraction is successful and you get all VMware files as below

-4) Start VMware workstation and open the Mac OS X Leopard.vmx.
-(In VMware go to File – Open from extracted place)
+4) Start VMware Workstation and open the Mac OS X Leopard.vmx.
+(In VMware go to File – Open from the extracted place)

-5) Once you open the correct vmx files, you can see the configurations which already done on the image.
-The below screen is the default one when you open it, before you power on the virtual PC. ( this is what I’m getting in my PC)
+5) Once you opened the correct vmx files, you can see the configurations which already done on this image.
+The below screen is the default one when you open it before power on the virtual machine.

-6) Make sure Guest OS should be ‘FreeBSD’.
-Even if you have Dual processor and have option to select two processors in VMware option, DO NOT change to two.
+6) Make sure Guest OS is ‘FreeBSD’.
+Even if you have Dual processor and have the option to select two processors in VMware option, DO NOT change to two.
 Leave the Processors 1 only.
 Do not worry about Hard disk allocation 30GB.
 You can increase the memory size if you have memory resource in your computer.

 7) That’s it click ‘Power on this virtual machine’.
 Now you should be able to see Mac OS.

 8) In case your Mac stuck with following welcome screen for a long time, try the below step.

 You must disable ‘Intel Hardware Virtualization’ from your BIOS.
-Note that any time you enable or disable the Hardware virtualization setting in the BIOS; one has to completely power off (cold restart) the CPU for 10 seconds before booting.
+Any time you enable or disable the Hardware virtualization setting in the BIOS; the computer should be completely powered off (cold restart) for 10 seconds before booting.

 Now start the Mac on VMware again, this time it will work fine.

-Somewhere I read that Network will not working in Mac with VMware, but it works fine with this image.
-I tested ‘Bridged’ and ‘NAT’ networks in VMware.
-It worked fine.
+Somewhere I read that Network will not be working in Mac with VMware, but it works fine with this image.
+I tested ‘Bridged’ and ‘NAT’ networks in VMware both worked well.